ms/buildtogether.tech/src/fairness.md

 Board results.
 As a result, Jewish enrolment began to rise, and by the early 1920s they made up more than a fifth of the incoming class.
-This wasn't an outcome the establishment was willing to accept, but neither were explicit quotas, so they moved the goalposts <cite>Karabel2006</cite>.
+This wasn't an outcome the establishment was willing to accept, but neither were explicit quotas, so they moved the goalposts [% b Karabel2006 %].
 Admissions officers began asking questions about the "character" of prospective students, and the university began asking for personal essays that could be graded however the university found most convenient.
 By 1933, the rate of Jewish admission was